 OCD can affect anyone.
 Researchers don’t know exactly what causes OCD, but there are likely many different factors involved, such as family history, biology, and life experiences.

 Obsessive-compulsive disorder can be very challenging and hard to explain to other people.
 Students living with the disorder may feel embarrassed, ashamed, or guilty about their experiences.
 These feelings can make it hard for them to seek help.
 Because obsessions and compulsions take a lot of time, it can be hard for them to go about their daily life.
 Many people describe OCD as something that takes over their life, and this is not easy to deal with.
-But the good news is that OCD is treatable.
-It is important to direct students to services on campus for support and treatment.
+But the good news is that there are interventions available for those living with OCD.
+It is important to direct students to services on campus for support and intervention.